project-oak/oak/README.md

 ### Deployment Service

-Business Logic Developers use the Deployment Service to deploy code to an Oak instance run by a platform provider.
+ISVs use the Deployment Service to deploy code to an Oak instance run by a platform provider.
 Note that this is not part of the TCB, since the actual trusted attestation only happens between client and server running in the TEE at execution time.

 Oak Modules currently follow the _serverless_ approach, in which functions are scheduled on-demand and without developers having to provision or manage servers or virtual machines.

-Business Logic Developers first compile their code for the Oak Platform using the Oak SDK for their language, resulting in a self-contained Oak Module.
+ISVs first compile their code for the Oak Platform using the Oak SDK for their language, resulting in a self-contained Oak Module.
 They also manually create a manifest file in [TOML](https://github.com/toml-lang/toml) format, specifying any extra capabilities that the module is allowed to have access to.
 They finally upload both of them to the Oak Server using the `oak_deploy` command-line tool.

 TODO: Implement `oak_deploy`.